OCWSL Rules & Regulations

 D. Any team that forfeits a game prior to the start of the game must call the opposing team’s representative, and the President or Vice President.
 The President or Vice President will notify the referees of the cancellation and will confirm with the opposing team.
 The score of a forfeited game is 1-0.

-E. In the event of a rain delay, the game may be delayed until no later than 7:00 pm, at which time the game will be shortened to two thirty minute halves at the discretion of the referee.
+E. In the event of a rain delay, the game may be delayed until no later than 30 minutes after its scheduled start time, at which time the game may be shortened to no less than two thirty five minute halves at the discretion of the referee.
 If the game cannot be played it will be rescheduled.
-In the case of an in-game stoppage, a decision must be made to resume play within 15 minutes.
+In the case of an in-game stoppage, a decision must be made to resume play within 30 minutes.
 If the game goes any amount of time into the second half and is called due to inclement weather, the score stands and the game is final.

 F. In the event of extenuating circumstances such as inclement weather, availability of field, or field being closed per the town, every attempt shall be made to reschedule the game at both the players and referee’s earliest convenience.